dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-resources.md

 ### Requesting Deleted Resources

 Resources marked as deleted are not found in search queries.
-It is however possible to request them directly or from a ARK URL.
-In these instances, the API will not return the deleted resource, but instead a generic Resource of type `knora-base:DeletedResource`.
+It is however possible to request them directly or from an ARK URL.
+In these instances, the API will not return the deleted resource, but instead a generic resource of type `knora-base:DeletedResource`.
 This resource will be similar to the requested resource, having e.g. the same IRI.
 The resource will contain the deletion date and optionally the deletion comment.